 While Social Security disability benefits are a good way for recipients to defray their medical and living expenses, they are not always enough.
-Here, the disability advocates at Disability Associates explain ways to supplement Social Security disability benefits.
+Here, the disability advocates at Disability Associates explain ways to supplementing Social Security disability benefits.

 SSDI and SSI